hultsi/GlfwPhysicsEngine2D/README.md

   * Draw rectangles
   * Possibility to add key listeners
   * Collision detection for convex shapes
+  * Finding collision points for convex shapes
+  * Finding collision normals for convex shapes
-  * Finding colliding points of each convex shape
+  * Bouncing off of each other for convex shapes